justinetaylor/mids-w210-capstone/README.md

 - Prathyusha Charagondla, Data Scientist

 ## The Code
-Our application was built using Streamlit, Bokeh, Azure App Services, Azure Container Registry Services, and obviously the host of Python libraries to enable our data and ML pipelines.
+Our application was built using Streamlit (app foundation), Bokeh (visualizations), Azure App Services (container hosting), Azure Container Registry Services, Azure Data Lake Storage Gen2, and obviously a host of Python libraries to enable our data and ML pipelines.
+Listed below are the primary folders that represent our codebase.
+- **Streamlit folder:** Contains all of the application code files to build a docker container image and deploy to Azure App Services via Azure Container Registry Service.
+However, the private json key for calls to GEE apis is not included in this folder.
+You would have to set up your own GEE subscription and then use your own private key which would need to be replaced in the area_change.py file and the Carbon_Analysis.py file.
+In the DOCKER file you will also notice a VOLUME mount path of /w210containermount.
+This is where the Streamlit application loads the GEE private key and model binary from Azure Data Lake Storage Gen2.